 Drive/Fly Fully Guided Package

 You take a narrated bus tour to the end of the Park road, have lunch at one of two Kantishna Lodges, take part in a guided activity, and then take to the sky for a scenic flight around Mt.
-McKinley and the Park wilderness.
+Denali and the Park wilderness.
 You’ll get back to the Park entrance in 55 minutes instead of six hours.

 Denali Park Day Excursion (Best Deal for Independent Travelers)

 You begin with a flight at noon from the Park Entrance.
-Fly through the Park, and, weather permitting, right up the spine of the Alaska Range, next to the North Face of McKinley, and land in Kantishna – at the very West end of the Denali Park road.
+Fly through the Park, and, weather permitting, right up the spine of the Alaska Range, next to the North Face of Denali, and land in Kantishna – at the very West end of the Denali Park road.
 Your bus ticket and Park Pass will be waiting for you when the Kantishna Air ground crew meets you at the plane.
 Then you will get to experience the whole park road (5.5 hr. trip).

 This is a non-narrated tour on an NPS shuttle or camper bus.
 The bus does stop for wildlife and scenic photo opportunity, at each rest area and Eilsen Visitor Center.
 Guests may get off at any time to hike and then take a later bus back.
 Guests must bring own food and provisions (there are no services in Kantishna) as well as be prepared for cold weather and rain.